 For when your partner is disinterested or absent and you feel frisky.

 There is no shame in going it alone.
 In fact, we recommend it, especially for women who have experienced vaginal pain or dryness.
 Be sure to use good water-based lubrication.
 For continued success, use a small amount of vaginal moisturiser daily, which helps keep the vaginal wall moist.
 Some women tell us it reduces soreness and itchiness and improves suppleness often lost through menopause.
 Clinical dilators are also useful for keeping the vagina stretched.

 Sex positions to avoid

-Minimises intimacy as you do not make eye contact, and barely any body connection.
+It minimises intimacy as you do not make eye contact and barely any body connection.

 With most of the work being done by the woman, this will impact joints and is unlikely to spark the desire needed to create vaginal moisture naturally, which happens when partners connect emotionally as well as sexually.
 So overall this tends to be just sex, without meaning or intimacy and therefore we don’t recommend it in our top ten.
 Give this one a miss.